-Vertical and horizontal fissures in control
+Vertical and horizontal fissures in code/space and control

 The store management consistently identified the key challenges for the store as growing sales and planning the trade deals for the week.
 Managers primarily use the email system, work plan, Sales Based Ordering (SBO), and store reports derived from these systems to provide, compile and communicate data for the running of the store.
-Major issues identified by store workers were 'no clear link between [company] vision and operations in store', 'honest communications' between managers and staff, 'clearer targets from line managers', and 'health and wellbeing' (including wages and hours).
+At the outset, it should be noted that the store is a well-run, successful environment characterised by good customer service, success with regards to KPIs, high sales, and a good atmosphere with regards to staff and staff impressions of the organisation and work.
+However, major issues identified by store workers were 'no clear link between [company] vision and operations in store', 'honest communications' between managers and staff, 'clearer targets from line managers', and 'health and wellbeing' (including wages and hours).
 The presence and functioning of a variety of data-intensive systems to produce a data intensive environment contributes to these issues.
 In particular, the research found three major vertical and horizontal fissures:

-- People work 'for the data', where tasks become data-fulfilment and data-satisfying rather than people-, task- or customer-focussed.
-This is particularly problematic in roles that are distanced from direct customer interaction (horizontal). - Non-coded activities and symbolic labour (such as strong customer relationships or service), while praised, are not part of formal evaluation or appraisal of staff because they are not easily captured data (horizontal). - Systemic system failure (where systems do not work properly or are subject to disruption) and equipment issues (old, absent or malfunctioning media) form major operational concerns and are a source of frustration for those working in the store or on particular tasks (vertical).
+- People work "for the data", where tasks become data-fulfilment and data-satisfying rather than people-, task- or customer-focussed.
+This is particularly problematic in roles that are distanced from direct customer interaction. - Non-coded activities and symbolic labour (such as strong customer relationships or service), while praised, are not part of formal evaluation or appraisal of staff because they are not easily captured data. - Systemic system failure (where systems do not work properly or are subject to disruption) and equipment issues (old, absent or malfunctioning media) form major operational concerns and are a source of frustration for those working in the store or on particular tasks.